1955: Bill Haley & His Comets topped the UK singles chart with their first charting single and only #1 hit, “Rock Around the Clock.”

 1976: The Sex Pistols, who had just released their first single, “Anarchy in the UK,” appeared on British television’s Today Show as a last-minute replacement for Queen.
 After interviewer Bill Grundy asked them about their controversial reputation, the band’s profanity-laced response caused a national uproar, but boosted record sales.
 The incident effectively ended Grundy’s career while simultaneously elevating the Sex Pistols to notoriety and signalling the arrival of mainstream punk rock.

 1978: The Doobie Brothers released their eighth studio album, Minute by Minute.
-The last to include members Jeff Baxter and John Hartman, it became the band’s first and only #1 album.
+The last to include members Jeff Baxter and John Hartman, it became the band’s only #1 album.
 At the 22nd Grammy Awards, the album won for Best Pop Vocal by a Duo or Group, and the hit single “What a Fool Believes” earned three Grammys, including Record of the Year.

 1979: Prince had his first #1 single when “I Wanna Be Your Lover” went to the top of the Billboard R&B chart.